transceptor-technology/dutycalls.me.docs/docs/rest-api.md

                     }
 ```

-> Note: The keys and values of the JSON to be sent, must exactly match the source configuration.
+> **Note**: The keys and values of the JSON to be sent, must exactly match the source configuration.
 Want to more about configuring a source within DutyCalls?
 Check out the [getting started](getting-started.md) guide.

 ## API specifications and testing